Tuesday, July 7th – Sunday, July 26th, 2015

 Led by GRSF company members, this intensive workshop for students grades 7-12 introduces young actors to the principles of acting Shakespeare.

 Students of all experience levels will work together in focusing on basic acting techniques; applying principles of scansion, meter, and text analysis to Shakespeare’s plays; and movement and creative improvisation exercises.
-All SYA students work with members of the GRSF professional company, get a behind-the-scenes look at what it takes to create a professional Shakespeare production, and attend GRSF’s 2014 summer season productions.
-The program culminates in a performance of The Tempest including all SYA students.
+All SYA students work with members of the GRSF professional company, get a behind-the-scenes look at what it takes to create a professional Shakespeare production, and attend GRSF’s summer season productions.
+The program culminates in a performance of a production to be announced soon including all SYA students.

 All previous experience levels are welcome; all that’s required is an interest in Shakespeare!
 Student with previous experience will build on their experience with more advanced work.